gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 The kata is being worked on in a special mob where everybody is assigned a specific role.

 #### Roles: Red / Green / Blue / Navigator
 As we like to keep all participants engaged, we assign each a responsibility that requires them to stay focused.
 Choose three people and assign them one of these referee roles:

-- **Red Referee**: This role is responsible to make sure we watch each test fail and that the error presented is expressive.
+- **Red Referee**: This role is responsible to make sure we watch each test fail and that the error presented is useful and expressive.
 - **Green Referee**: Watches out that we only write the simplest code to fulfill the test, but not the line of code we know we need to write.
 - **Refactor Referee**: Makes sure we always refactor in the green and only in the green.